 No-code development platforms (NCDPs) aim to give power to individuals to realize their software ideas, regardless of technical skill and know-how.
-To do that, these platforms utilize familiar functions such as drag-and-drop, filters, data queries, widgets and application programming interfaces (APIs), to create software without the need to write a single line of code.
+To do that, these platforms utilize familiar functions such as drag-and-drop, filters, data queries, and widgets, to create software without the need to write a single line of code.
 NCDPs have so far disrupted business applications, mobile applications, and websites.

 Wix reported an increase of 31 million registered users in 2020 (only 23 million were added during 2019) along with 995,000 net premium subscription additions (516,000 additions in 2019).

 Shopify’s revenue grew 86% YoY in 2020, while the Gross Merchandising Volume sold via its platform rose 96% YoY in 2020.